 The Load Management Program, developed by the 14 electric distribution cooperatives in Pennsylvania and New Jersey in conjunction with our wholesale power supplier, Allegheny Electric Cooperative, Inc., lets cooperative members become partners in the effort to control electricity rates.
 This works by shifting the energy used by residential electric heating systems, electric water heaters, and other electric appliances to off-peak hours.
 This saves money for all cooperative members in the form of stable rates.
-Learn more at https://prea.com/load-management.
+Click here to learn more about the Coordinated Load Management System (CLMS) from the Pennsylvania Rural Electric Associations.
 Central Electric Cooperative (CEC) has two load management programs: managing solely the electric water heater or controlling electric heating systems (with water heater and non-essential electric appliances).

 CEC installs demand response units (DRU) on electric water heaters as part of our Load Management Program.
 The DRU interrupts power to only the electric water heater during periods of peak energy demand.
 The Load Management Program helps stabilize future power costs to the cooperative and reduces power plant emissions for a cleaner environment.

 CEC will install (free of charge) a demand response unit (DRU) on your electric water heater.
 Members receive a $100 sign-up bill credit for volunteering to participate in the load management program with their water heater.
 Participants must remain in the load management program for a minimum of two years.
 Forty-gallon tanks with more than two people in the home, mobile homes (home has an axle and can be transported), seasonal accounts, and tanks installed by the cooperative are not eligible.